IQDevs/blog/_posts/2017-09-07-Device Drivers and Communication Protocol Specification Design.markdown

 } ReadRequest;

 typedef struct {
-  char id;     // The same unique identifier we recieved in the request char status; // TRUE (1) or FALSE (0) char value;  // To be populated when a value if needed } Response;
+  char id;     // The same unique identifier we received in the request char status; // TRUE (1) or FALSE (0) char value;  // To be populated when a value if needed } Response;
 ```

 ## Driver Implementation